 Scattered on the rocky hills on the West Bank of Luxor, the Tomb of the Nobles, was the burial ground of foremen, priests, soldiers, officials and princes.
 The valley has more than 400 tombs.
 The beautifully decorated frescoes depicted the life of the nobles.
 Popular ones include the Tomb of Sennofer and mayor of modern-day Luxor.

-The sunrise creates a panoramic view of the unusual architecture of Hatshepsut temple carved entirely on the face of a cliff.
-Luxor has a landscape you will never have witnessed in your lifetime.For your exciting Luxor tour call us or visit our website.
+The sunrise creates a panoramic view of the unusual architecture of Hatshepsut Temple carved entirely on the face of a cliff.
+Luxor Outdoor Activities will have witnessed in your lifetime experience .For your exciting Luxor Tour visit our website